 This hammermill grinds the dried wood up even further, into a sawdust-like material.
 At this point the wood is at about 8% moisture.
 From the dry hammermill, the wood is pulled by the milled material fan

 into another cyclone and airlock.
-The wood then drops into the distribution screw which fills 5 bins.
-The fuel feed bin and four pellet machine feed bins.
+The wood then drops into the distribution screw which fills 4 bins.
+The fuel feed bin and three pellet machine feed bins.

 The pellet machine feed bins meter out the supply of wood that is fed into the conditioner which in turn delivers the wood into the pellet machine.
 The wood is then compressed and forced through small tapered holes creating wood pellets.

-When the pellets are removed from the storage silos, they first go through the flat screen.
+When the pellets are removed from the storage silos, they first go through the shaker screen.
 This is the 2nd screening to remove dust.
-The dust collected from the transfer screen and flat screen is sucked up by the dust recovery fan, processed through the baghouse, and then stored in the front section of the fuel bin.
+The dust collected from the transfer screen and shaker screen is sucked up by the dust recovery fan, processed through the baghouse, and then stored in the front section of the fuel bin.

 The dried wood in the main section of the fuel bin is at 8% moisture but the dust in the front has been squeezed through the pellet machines and is at only 5% moisture.
 The wood and dust in this bin are where the dryer gets its fuel.
 The wood and dust from this bin drops into the fuel hammermill - to ensure that all of it is a fine dust - and is then blown into the burner.

-When the pellets pass through the flat screen, they are either diverted to the North Silo for bulk shipment or to the bagging machine where they are metered out into 40 pound bags, stacked into 1-ton pallets, and wrapped for retail sale.
-The bagging machine also has suction from dust recovery on it's scale to help us get the pellets as dust free as possible.
+When the pellets pass through the shaker screen, they are either diverted to the North Silo for bulk shipment or to the bagging machine where they are metered out into 40 pound bags, stacked into 1-ton pallets, and wrapped for retail sale.

-Manually, this whole system would be impossible to operate.
-Fortunately, everything here is controlled by a complex computer system of programmable logic controllers - or PLCs.
+Does all of this sound difficult to operate?
+Fortunately, this is a state-of-the-art pellet mill.
+Everything here is controlled by a complex computer system of programmable logic controllers - or PLCs.
 This is one of the 5 PLC storage cabinets and this is what it looks like inside.
 This one is part of the dryer PLC and it is housed inside the dryer power distribution room - one of 3 power rooms on site.

-Even our pellet boiler that heats the building and our pellet machine greasers are computer controlled with touch screen panels.
+Even our pellet boiler that heats the building and our pellet machine greasers are computer controlled.

 The operators control the plant from the touch screens in the control room or from the portable console out near the pellet machines.